Royal Albert Bridge: 1848-1859: Construction

-Opening day
+1859: Opening day

 Prince Albert had agreed to the bridge being named after him as early as 1853.
 He was invited to perform the opening ceremony, and on 2 May 1859 he travelled from Windsor on the Royal Train.
 Several thousand spectators attended that day, although guests from Cornwall were late for the ceremony as their train broke down at Liskeard.
 Illness prevented the attendance of Brunel who was instead represented by his chief assistant Robert Brereton.
 Public services commenced on 4 May 1859.

-Changes since 1859
+1859-present

 After Brunel's premature death on 15 September 1859 the directors of the Cornwall Railway Company decided to make the bridge a memorial to him by adding the words I.K.
 BRUNEL, ENGINEER, 1859 in large metal letters on either end of the bridge.
 In 1921, new access platforms were added that obscured the lettering but in 2006 Network Rail relocated the platforms, allowing the name to be clearly seen again.
 The walkways had previously been temporarily removed in 1959 and the bridge floodlit during its centenary year.